How Health Insurance Companies Will Subrogate Dog Bite Bills

 Key Points:

-- Investigation and Subrogation: Health insurance companies thoroughly investigate dog bite claims and may delay or deny payment if they think someone else is responsible.
+- Investigation and Subrogation: Health insurance companies typically thoroughly investigate dog bite claims and may delay or deny payment if they think someone else is responsible.

 - Impact on Victims: Discovering that insurance won’t cover your costs often pushes victims to file lawsuits to seek compensation for their injuries.